daniel8lopes/omnia3/docs/pages/omnia3/omnia3_tenantcreation.md

 ## 3. Creating a Tenant

-1. Start by going to omniatest.numbersbelieve.com and sign in to your account with your registration email and password, respectively.
+1. Start by going to omniatest.numbersbelieve.com and sign in to your account, with your registration email and password, respectively.

     ![OMNIA Sign in](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/OMNIA%20-%20Sign%20In%20Account.PNG)